Frequently Asked Questions (FAQs)

 Do I need to have at least one image submitted to each category to be qualified for the Grand Prize Award?

 No. Once you submit at least five images in any category, or combination of categories, you are automatically submitted to the Grand Prize Award.
+The Series category counts as one of the five entries you need to qualify.

 May I submit black and white images to any category?